 Senior Integrated Project

-A number of departments and programs host symposia, recitals, exhibitions, or theatrical productions in which results of research or creative work are featured.
-The College reserves the right to archive student SIPs within academic departments, the Upjohn Library and/or an online digital archive, and to publish SIP titles and the titles of SIP presentations.
+Many departments and programs showcase SIP work through symposia, recitals, exhibitions, or performances.
+The College reserves the right to archive SIPs in academic departments, the Upjohn Library, and/or a digital repository, and to publish the titles of SIP projects and presentations.

 General Information about SIPs

 - Every senior must complete a Senior Integrated Project (SIP).
-Every SIP must have a faculty supervisor.
-SIPs may be completed within any department or program (including an Independent Interdisciplinary Major), or they may be completed outside of these areas.
+Each SIP must be supervised by a faculty member and may be completed within any department or program (including the Independent Interdisciplinary Major) or outside these areas with faculty approval.

-- A student may split a SIP between two departments, whether it be 1 or 2 units.
-In such cases, the student may have more than one faculty SIP supervisor.
+- A SIP may also be split between two departments, whether one or two units in total, and in such cases students may work with more than one faculty supervisor.

-- Since students cannot earn a SIP unit in the Spring of their senior year, they should wait no later than the Fall of their senior year before finding a SIP supervisor and identifying a project.
-Many departments or programs expect or require the process to begin even earlier than senior Fall.
+- tudents may not earn SIP units during the Spring quarter of the senior year.
+Therefore, students should wait no later than the Fall of their senior year before finding a SIP supervisor and identifying a project.
+Departments and programs may require that this process begin earlier and may enforce earlier deadlines.

-- Research thesis or reading project culminating in review paper
+- A research thesis or reading project culminating in a scholarly paper

-- Internship with a paper relating theory to practice
+- An internship accompanied by a paper connecting theory and practice

-- Laboratory or field research with a paper
+- Laboratory or field research with a written report

-- Creative work culminating in an exhibition, performance, and/or written work
+- Creative work culminating in an exhibition, performance, and/or written component

 The SIP Quarter

-- Students may conduct SIP work over the summer (as part of an extended fall term), during the fall quarter, or during the winter quarter.
+- Students may complete SIP work during the summer (with credit applied in the Fall quarter) or during the Winter quarter.

-- The SIP quarter will be included in any financial aid package you already receive.
-A SIP is charged as part of a regular quarter load (2 to 4 units of course work carries the same tuition fee).
-A summer SIP will be registered in the Extended Fall term and included in the Fall tuition billing.
+- SIP enrollment is included within a student’s existing financial aid package.
+A SIP is treated as part of a standard course load; enrollment in 2 to 4 units carries the same tuition charge.
+A summer SIP is included in Fall quarter tuition billing.

-- Students may not overload while working on their SIP.
-With the exception of performance-based SIPs in specific departments, which may have partial units spread over multiple quarters, students will have at least one “SIP quarter” in which at least one unit is devoted to the SIP.
-During this term students may take no more than 2 non-SIP courses (not counting partial credit courses).
-Students completing performance-based SIPs will have the term in which the greatest percentage of their SIP is registered designated as their SIP quarter and may not overload in this quarter.
+- Students may not overload while completing a SIP.
+Except in the case of performance-based SIPs in certain departments—which may distribute partial units across multiple quarters—students must have at least one designated “SIP quarter” in which a minimum of one full unit is devoted to the SIP.
+During this quarter, students may enroll in no more than two additional non-SIP courses (excluding partial-credit courses).

 SIP Registration Policies